 The criteria for determining whether credit risk has increased significantly vary by portfolio and include quantitative changes in PDs and qualitative factors.
 The Company's cash in banks are graded in the top investment category by globally recognized credit rating agencies such as S&P, Moody's and Fitch and, therefore, are considered to be low credit risk investments.
 However, when there has been a significant increase in credit risk since origination, the allowance will be based on the lifetime ECL.
 The Company uses the ratings from these credit rating agencies both to determine whether the debt instrument has significantly increased in credit risk and to estimate ECLs.
 Using its expert credit judgement and, where possible, relevant historical experience, the Company may determine that an exposure has undergone a significant increase in credit risk based on particular qualitative indicators that it considers are indicative of such and whose effect may not otherwise be fully reflected in its quantitative analysis on a timely basis.
-The Company has not recognized any allowance on its financial assets.
+The Company has recognized provision for expected credit losses on its financial assets amounting to \$\frac{1}{2}\$8.54 million in 2023 (nil in 2022).